PacificRebel/PacificRebel/README.md

     <a href="https://wizardly-lumiere-aae737.netlify.app/">websites with birthday greetings</a> for friends and family instead of cards - exciting to receive, and great for the environment too.

 I want to demystify programming for those who aren't normally drawn into it as a career, especially girls.
-I got into programming myself thanks to a RailsGirls workshop, coding with my daughter on Sphero Edu and Scratch and am now trying to convince her to learn  Gatsby!
+I got into programming myself thanks to a RailsGirls workshop.
+I've coded with my daughter on Sphero Edu and Scratch, and now encourage her to participate in my projects.

 Inclusive design fascinates me and I want to become good at it - I knew the issues, but <a href="https://www.chimmykalu.com/">Chimmy Kalu</a>'s talk at last year's Women Driven Development conference was an eye-opener for me.